Airme1/Airme1/README.md

-- 👋 Hi, I’m Airme
+- 👋 Hi, I’m Emmanuel Ochoja
-- 👀 I’m interested in software engineering
+- A Software engineering
-- 🌱 I’m currently learning web development on the Odin Project and FreeCodeCamp
+- Skilled in Python, JavaScript, C and C++
-- 💞️ I’m looking to collaborate on C, C++ and JavaScript
+- Proficient with React JS, Tailwind CSS and with knowledge of Node

 <!---
 Airme1/Airme1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.